mikeos-tech/dictionary-sync/README.md

       sudo nano /etc/git_sync.conf

-The path in the file can point any were, providing it works as far as any application that work on it are concerned and the permissions allow what you need.
-It needs to have the trailing slash (/) for my program to work.
+Add the path to the folder you created that contains the local *git* repository.

 ---

-6. You need to put the executable file in the folder */usr/local/bin/* with the command:

-     sudo mv dic_sync /usr/local/bin/

----

-7. program the permissions to be executed.

-     sudo chmod 777 /usr/local/bin/dic_sync

----

-8. Create the unit file for the program to be run in the background as a service
+10. Create the unit file for the program to be run in the background as a service

      sudo nano /etc/systemd/system/dic_sync.service